prenderj/variant_tutorial/README.md

 ```
 **_Question 1: What proportion of reads were duplicates?_**
 ## 4. Base Quality Score Recalibration (BQSR)
 BQSR involves adjusting the base quality scores so that they more accurately represent the probability of errors in the reads.
 BQSR requires a set of known variants so that it can filter these out.
-We can download this in VCF format from dbSNP using the wget program.
+For this we are going to use the variants from this study https://www.ncbi.nlm.nih.gov/bioproject/262770.
+We can download this in VCF format using the wget program.
 As these bams only contain reads mapping to a region of chromosome 4 we can just download known variants on this chromosome.
 ```
-wget ftp://ftp.ncbi.nih.gov/snp/organisms/cow_9913/VCF/vcf_chr_4.vcf.gz*
+wget ftp://ftp.ebi.ac.uk/pub/databases/nextgen/bos/variants/population_sites/UGBT.population_sites.UMD3_1.20140307.vcf.gz
 ```
-As this file is compressed we need to uncompress it first
+As the bams we are working with only contain reads mapping to a region of chromosome 4 we can first extract just the variants on chromosome 4 from this larger file using vcftools.
 ```
-gunzip vcf_chr_4.vcf.gz
+vcftools --gzvcf UGBT.population_sites.UMD3_1.20140307.vcf.gz --chr 4 --recode \
+ --out UGBT.population_sites.UMD3_1.20140307.chr4
 ```
+Can see we specified four arguments.
+Have a look here https://vcftools.github.io/man_latest.html to see what each of these arguments mean.

 We can then use this file of known sites in BQSR.
 ```
 GenomeAnalysisTK -T BaseRecalibrator \
  -R Bos_taurus.UMD3.1.dna.toplevel.fa \
- -I cow1_dupMarked.bam -knownSites vcf_chr_4.vcf \
+ -I cow1_dupMarked.bam -knownSites UGBT.population_sites.UMD3_1.20140307.chr4.recode.vcf \
  -o cow1_recal_data.table
 ```
 And apply recalibration